Thinking about commuting to Northwestern? Learn more about parking permits, lockers, meals plans, and computer access.

 Who can commute?

-Orientation: Connect in your New Student Group with other commuters as well as students living on campus.
+Orientation: Connect in your New Student Group with other commuters.
 This is a time when you’ll make friends you’ll have for the coming months and years.
 Many students find friendships here that last a lifetime.

 Campus-wide activities: Join a club, intramural sport, or student ministry.
 Sharing your interests and passions is a good way to meet others students like you.
 Better yet, join a group that you don’t know a lot about.
 You could learn something new and make different kinds of friends.
 Getting out of your comfort zone can be a good thing!
 Commuter Life exists to serve commuter students through seeing, supporting, engaging, and connecting you with the greater Northwestern community.